 Although it is rarely thought of and seldom seen, the insulation in your attic is incredibly important.
 If your attic insulation is properly installed and in good shape, your home will be more energy-efficient.
 You’ll also rest assured that you don’t have contaminated insulation that can affect the health of your home.

 Unfortunately, many homeowners overlook their attic insulation and fail to include it in regular maintenance efforts.
 In order to keep your home as energy-efficient as possible, it is important to have your attic cleaned and maintained on a regular basis, and your insulation removed and replaced when needed.
 Installing insulation is not as easy as it sounds, unless you have prior experience as an insulation installer or contractor.

 The process of attic insulation installation is complex and poses dangers for the unwary or inexperienced homeowner.
 This article will outline the main steps that attic insulation professionals like Attic Construction take when they are installing new insulation.
 We’ll explore some of the top signs that you need new insulation, and break down the process from identifying a problem to installing an effective solution.
 These steps will reinforce the importance of working with an experienced professional to remedy any problems with your attic insulation.

 Signs You Need New Insulation

-If you haven’t had your attic cleaned and inspected recently, it’s time to address that oversight.
+If you haven’t had your attic cleaned out and inspected recently, it’s time to address that oversight.
 Though you may not go into your attic very often, the insulation in your attic provides an important thermal barrier to the transfer of heat.
 Whether you have fiberglass insulation, foam insulation, or another type, ensuring that you have an adequate level of insulation and that the insulation is in good condition is something that should be done on a regular basis.